NM Beef

 If unable to register online, please download the Enrollment Form (PDF) and submit with your payment.

-If you are an individual with a disability who is in need of an auxiliary aid or service, please contact Marcy Ward at maward@nmsu.edu or call at 575-646-5947 by Aug.
-31, 2023.
+If you are an individual with a disability who is in need of an auxiliary aid or service, please contact Marcy Ward at maward@nmsu.edu or call at 575-646-5947 or 575-644-3379 (cell) by Oct.
+1, 2024.

 New Mexico State University is an equal opportunity/affirmative action employer and educator.
 NMSU and the U.S. Department of Agriculture Cooperating.